 Stay on-trend by trying a new way with eggs, whether that’s a fancy brunch, remake of a retro classic or delicious global dish.

-Eggs are big right now.
+Eggs are big in the food world.
 Whether it’s a hot trend in brunch, meticulously-plated, ultra-likeable eggs on Instagram (always remember to hashtag #putaneggonit, people) or a new restaurant dedicated solely to the fine art of the oeuf (see Bad Egg, The Good Egg – yes, they coexist in the same city – and Yolk London), staying on top of egg trends is ever more challenging.
 They’re always a big hit on bbcgoodfood.com, too – two of our most popular pages are our boiled egg infographic and poached egg video.
 But dippy eggs and toast soldiers have made way for more unusual serving methods.
 Discover 10 contemporary ways of dishing up everybody’s favourite breakfast ingredient with super-cool twists.

 We often look to our friends across the Atlantic for foodie inspiration, and when we heard that American restaurants are serving super Seventies devilled eggs, we were flooded with happy visions of cocktail dresses, Abigail’s Party and serving platters with doilies.
 But the modern devilled egg is a bit posher than your standard buffet offering.
-Our 2016 version is filled with chicken liver pâté (which we’re pleased to report is piped in, in true retro style) and served with an ultra chic (and ultra trendy) shard of chicken crackling on the side.
+Our up-to-date version is filled with chicken liver pâté (which we’re pleased to report is piped in, in true retro style) and served with an ultra chic (and ultra trendy) shard of chicken crackling on the side.
 Now all we need is a glass of Babycham and a slice of Black Forest gâteau for afters.

 Taiwanese-influenced restaurant Bao London might be best known for its fluffy steamed buns and long queues, but another thing it's famed for is its blood pudding topped with a shiny whole egg yolk.
 But golden yolks aren’t just made for dipping – they also add a silky richness to dishes.
 No better way is this demonstrated than in a traditional, vibrant yellow saffron risotto.
 The egg yolk is stirred in right at the end, a technique that can be applied to other Italian dishes.
 Spaghetti carbonara, for instance, can be made without egg whites, using yolk only to give it an extra luxe finish.